Ah, French Fries. Who doesn’t love a perfectly crispy, salty, delicious fry?

 Sure, you’ll be consuming high amounts of fat & carbs.
 But remember: it is one meal.

-One meal, even one day, is never going to de-rail your progress.
-It’s okay to eat food you enjoy sometimes!
+One meal, one day, even an entire week, is never going to de-rail your progress.
+It’s okay to eat food strictly because you enjoy it.

 Are sweet potato fries healthier than regular fries?